apondlife/discone/Assets/Mechanic/script.md

 it’s one of the things that i like about this place.

-they’re all over, everywhere.\
+they’re all over,\
+everywhere.\
 they smell and look nice.

+yeah, little petals\
+& tiny veins of color snaking through them.

-nice enough to steal my focus occasionally hehe.
+enough to steal my focus occasionally hehe.

-you noticed that, too?
+maybe you noticed that?\

-the little petals, tiny veins of color snaking through them
+…it’s weird huh\
+talking this way…

+& you can’t see me\
+but you hear me\
+& you can’t speak\
+but with your body.

+i can see your movements!

+yeah the flowers, i can see them bending!

 bending in the wind, the breeze carrying the scent, but never snapping